 Deploy Aviatrix Controller LAB

-- AWS Access Key ID and Secret Access Key
+- You must have AWS Access Key ID and Secret Access Key

-- Key Pair name from AWS Ohio region
+- Create EC2 Key Pair name for AWS Ohio region

 - Subscribe to Aviatrix metered software from AWS Marketplace

 - This procedure works the best for a brand new Aviatrix Controller deployment

 You can deploy this tool in any AWS region.
 Make sure you have a proper EIP and VPC quota for your region.
 In our example, we will be deploying the Sandbox Starter tool in the N. Virginia region (us-east-1).